Hoff-Manno/shadcn-nextjs-boilerplate/DEPLOY.md

 - **Consistent formatting**: Added utility functions for currency, percentages, and scores
 - **Better readability**: Confidence scores, ROI percentages, and financial values are properly formatted

+### Dark Mode
+- **Default theme**: Set to dark mode by default for better user experience
+- **Theme toggle**: Users can still switch between light and dark modes using the toggle in the navbar
+- **System preference**: Respects user's system theme preference when enabled

 ## Quick Deployment to Vercel

 ### Option 1: Deploy via Vercel Dashboard